UK retailers spent £1.2 billion processing card payments in 2021

 2021 was an unprecedented year.
 Lockdowns lead to shop closures for prolonged periods, and when shops were open the Government advice was to use contactless card payments wherever possible.
 Ultimately, there was a change in consumer behaviour towards online shopping and it remains to be seen how much this behaviour will stick.

 A number of significant payment trends were identified in this year's report, namely a dramatic shift in the balance between card and cash use.
 Debit card transactions have soared, now accounting for almost 70% of retail turnover, whereas cash now accounts for just 15%.
-At the same time, retailers are being punished by a gradual increase in the fees associated with accepting payments by debit card.
+At the same time, retailers are being punished by a gradual increase in the fees associated with accepting online payments by debit card.

 "Due to the nature of their businesses, retailers must continue accepting card payments, given 90% of transactions were made by card in 2021.
 Cards are now considered integral for UK consumers.
 However, what we are seeing is the card schemes abusing their dominant position, taking advantage of the retailers’ reliance upon their services, and increasing fees over and above what is fair." - BRC Payments Survey 2022